eoncarlyle/puro/README.md

 ## Development Log

+### 2025-10-12
+The event loop is now constructed.
+The `onHardProducerTransition` really won't take that long to write but as soon as it is written it will be time to do some manual testing on this.
+Also, the difference between 'read from the beginning' and 'read new events as they come in' will require setting the offset to zero and placing the current file size onto the queue vs. setting the offset to the current segment file size.

 ### 2025-10-10
-If the producers are producing faster than the consumers can consume I think the logic is conpketely broken with the callback, so I will need to build some simple event loop and keep track of producer offsets.
+If the producers are producing faster than the consumers can consume I think the logic is completely broken with the callback, so I will need to build some simple event loop and keep track of producer offsets.
 Also, if the a message was truncated, but we do have the length of the message that gives us a great hint about hard producer resets, and so may be worth keeping.
 Also, as of the current commit the mechanism for hard producer transition will only work if there is a live consumer.
 This wouldn't be true if the messages had inverted length as the last field, but that can probably wait.
 There are also no current affordances for controll messages.

 ### 2025-10-08-1
 You _have_ to fix the fact that the consumer and producer have entirely different ways to count bit length.
 The consumer